-- query attacker:newauth - query ev:successU(\tilde{x}) ==> ev:successT(\tilde{x})
+- query attacker:newauth - query ev:successU() ==> ev:successT()

 The first one checks if newauth is available to the attacker.
-The second one stipulates that if the user declares success (i.e. the user considers that the command has executed correctly) for parameters \tilde{x} , then the TPM also declares success (i.e. it has executed the command) with the same parameters.
-(Here, the parameters include the agreed session key.)
+The second one stipulates that if the user declares success (i.e. the user considers that the command has executed correctly), then the TPM also declares success (i.e. it has executed the command).
 If this property is violated, then potentially an attacker has found a means to impersonate the TPM.